Dwelling in the present moment, I know this is the only moment.”

 I love it when that happens.

-Although some folks tend to proclaim the superiority of mind over matter it seems to me that they may have it backwards.
+Although some folks tend to proclaim the superiority of mind over matter, it seems to me that they may have it backwards.
 Our bodies are a lot wiser than we think.
-Our "gut feeling" may often be more accurate than an exhaustive and exhausting pro's and con's analysis or what our belief structures may create as a decision.
+Our "gut feeling" may often be more accurate than an exhaustive and exhausting pro's and con's analysis.

 In fact, coming to my senses moments ago, I again remembered.
 I got out of my head and lowered my attention into my belly and feet as I came upstairs.
 A dazzling reflection of the sun glistened in the door handle as I reached to open the door.
 I then felt the cool smoothness of the knob as I twisted it.
 The door then opened into the gleaming grandeur of the Present Moment.